Joseph-RF/RayTracer_Engine/README.md

 * Compatibility with the raytracer
 * Add the raytracer to the project
 * Change events from holding floats specific to mouse position and mouse scroll to generic two floats and two ints
+* Consider giving gameobjects a flag to substitute mouseover and selected functionality

 <p align="right">(<a href="#readme-top">back to top</a>)</p>